MockingjayMagic/ELK-Stack-Project1/readme.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- 10.1.0.6
+- Web1 (10.1.0.6)
-- 10.1.0.7
+- Web2 (10.1.0.7)
-- 10.1.0.8
+- Web3 (10.1.0.8)

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat helps with collecting data from the system.
+On the dashboard, one can expect to see syslog events, as well as hostnames and processes.
+- Metricbeat helps with collecting machine metrics.
+It overlooks the server and gives statistics on CPU usage, memory, file system, and IO services.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the files to include the ELK-VM1's Private IP address
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[ELK-VM1 Public IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+#### What commands to use?

+ssh azdmin2@20.92.78.255
+sudo su
+docker start gracious_newton
+docker attach gracious_newton
+cd /etc/ansible
+ansible-playbook elk-playbook.yml
+cd /etc/ansible/files
+ansible-playbook filebeat-playbook.yml
+ansible-playbook metricbeat-playbook.yml

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._